tomchapin/koc-power-bot/README.md

 This project is no longer hosted on Userscripts.org (which shut down), and is no longer actively maintained on Google Code (which will be shutting down soon).
 The project has officially moved to Github and will live here for the forseeable future, so please update your bookmarks accordingly.

-##Download
+##Installation

-*First, you will need to be using the latest [http://www.getfirefox.com FireFox web browser], and you will need to have the [https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/ Greasemonkey FireFox Addon] installed.*
+First, you will need to be using the latest FireFox web browser (http://www.getfirefox.com), and you will need to have the Greasemonkey FireFox Addon (https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) installed.

 You can download the latest release of the script here: https://github.com/tomchapin/koc-power-bot/raw/master/KOCpowerBot.user.js